microsoft/BotFramework-WebChat/docs/CITATION.md

 ### Sensitivity label

-Additional metadata can be added to indicate how the content of the link should be used.
+Optional metadata to indicate how the subject should be used.
+Commonly use to indicate level of confidentiality of the document or the audience scope.

 ### Activity graph